ClipFlip : Multi-view Clipart Design: Visual Scaffold Synthesis

-Next, we resolve the structural constraints (from \eqname~\ref{eq:thick_cost} to \ref{eq:order_cost}) one by one.
-For \textbf{same depth} constraint, for closed paths $C_i$ and $C_j$ that are annotated as same depth, we move one of their extruded volume (\ie~$V_i$ or $V_j$) that leads to the smaller $E_{cover}$.
-For \textbf{depth order} constraint, we also choose one of the extruded volume between $V_i$ and $V_j$ and move the z coordinate of the chosen volume (either $z_i$ or $z_j$) that leads to smaller $E_{cover}$.
-Finally, for \textbf{same thickness} constraint, we also choose one of the extruded volume between $V_i$ and $V_j$ and set their thickness value of the chosen volume (either $z_i$ or $z_j$) that leads to smaller $E_{cover}$. \end{description}
+Next, we resolve the structural constraints (from \eqname~\ref{eq:depth_cost} to \ref{eq:thick_cost}) one by one.
+For \textbf{same depth} constraint, for closed paths $C_i$ and $C_j$ that are annotated as same depth, we move one of their extruded volume (\ie~$V_i$ or $V_j$) that leads to the smaller $E^{cover}$.
+For \textbf{depth order} constraint, we also choose one of the extruded volumes between $V_i$ and $V_j$ and move the z coordinate of the chosen volume (either $z_i$ or $z_j$) that leads to smaller $E^{cover}$.
+Finally, for \textbf{same thickness} constraint, we also choose one of the extruded volumes between $V_i$ and $V_j$ and set their thickness value of the chosen volume (either $z_i$ or $z_j$) that leads to smaller $E^{cover}$.
+In \figname~\ref{fig:opt_process}, we show an illustrative example of the optimization process. \minorhl{ The main reason for utilizing the greedy method instead of the traditional gradient-based optimization method is that the two sets of variables (\mbox{\ie~the thickness} $d_i$ and the centroid of extruded volume $z_i$) related to each other.
+Specifically, the different centroid of extruded volume leads to different optimal thickness and vice versa.
+Although this kind of problem is studied and solvers are proposed for different applications~\mbox{\cite{liu2008local,bouaziz2012shape}}, their convergence is not guaranteed, and it is likely to extend the running time.
+In our experiment, our greedy method can achieve better results in most of the cases. } \end{description}